Jeanno/neocache/README.md

 # Neocache

 ## Overview
-Neocache is a balzingly fast, minimal cache library, up to 63% faster than other cache libraries.
+Neocache is a blazingly fast, minimal cache library, up to 31% faster than other popular cache libraries.

 https://www.npmjs.com/package/neocache

 ### Performance Highlights

-- **Fastest overall SET operations** - Up to 62% faster than quick-lru and 63% faster than lru-cache
+- **Fastest overall SET operations** - 21% faster than lru-cache at 100K items
-- **Best GET performance** for medium and large caches - Up to 10% faster than quick-lru and 40% faster than lru-cache for 10M items
+- **Best GET performance** - 31% faster than lru-cache and 30% faster than quick-lru at 100K items
-- **Superior LRU eviction** - 15% faster than quick-lru and 28% faster than lru-cache
+- **Superior LRU eviction** - 26% faster than lru-cache and 12% faster than quick-lru
-- **Best mixed operations** - 7% faster than quick-lru and 28% faster than lru-cache
+- **Best mixed operations** - 13% faster than lru-cache and 11% faster than quick-lru
 - **Most consistent performance** across all operation sizes from 100K to 10M items
 - **Minimal memory footprint** with excellent GC behavior